 Oh, I know, get on with what we had for breakfast enough about the history…..right o!!

 We met at the entrance to the saloon by the madam (would you expect otherwise?) and presented with a garter…red with black lace.
 Once in the bar we chose a table and sat down ready for whatever was going to happen next.
 A musician sat in the corner between the stairs and the bar playing guitar.
-He, as with the girls, dressed the part with his scraggy beard, hat and typical clothing of the late 1800s.
+He, as with the girls, dressed the part with his scraggy beard, hat and typical clothing from the late 1800s.

 We were offered straight orange juice, no vodka in the orange juice, or a bloody mary, before having a dish of scrambled eggs, bacon and sausages placed before us….oh, and a biscuit…..can’t forget the biscuit!!
 The biscuit was in fact a scone….we have learnt over past visits to the US that when a biscuit is offered with dinner it is a scone….but no ordinary scone.
 It looks like a scone, tastes like a scone but is hard as a rock…I’m sure it could give somebody a nasty injury if it was thrown at them.
 After the meal the madam offered plain coffee or coffee with an added liqueur – similar to Bailey’s.
 Of course I chose the latter, have you tried the filtered coffee generally served in the US??
 Who cares if it’s only 8am…as Jimmy Buffett says in his song..”it’s 5 o’clock somewhere” so hand me that drink.
 They weren’t stingy on the Bailey’s either….a very tasty drop.
-During breakfast the brothel members regaled us with tales from the past.
+During breakfast the brothel ladies regaled us with tales from the past.
 Of ghostly madams and girls with names such as Klondike Kate (one the most famous whores, “with flaming red hair and amazing green eyes”), Pea Hull Anne and the belle of Skagway, Kitty Faith, to name but a few.
 Stories told breakfast finished it was now time for the upstairs tour.

 The rooms were tiny, as were the beds, we have to remember that 100 years ago we human beings were also shorter!
 But still there wouldn’t have been much room for 2 – they were mostly single beds!
 Even though the ravages of time had affected the upstairs rooms the original wallpaper could still be seen.
 Cabinets held some of the girls’ possessions, including hair curling irons, hair clips, garters, lipsticks and so on.
 Several dolls were still there too, a blonde, a brunette and a redhead….hmm, the black-haired doll was lying down – did here living doll go missing?
 They had withstood the ravages of time…I wonder how the live “dolls” held up?